Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 ### Running the I2C Application

-The I2C example uses the LinuxFS plugin of Pi4J.
-This means it can be executed without the need to use `sudo`:
+This example uses the [FFM provider](/documentation/providers/ffm/), which does not need `sudo` — see [Dependencies and Permissions](/documentation/providers/ffm/#dependencies-and-permissions) to set up the correct GPIO permissions instead:

 ```shell
 $ jbang Pi4JTempHumPressI2C.java